jackdewinter/pymarkdown/docs/rules/rule_md027.md

 This rule does not trigger at any text inside of a Fenced Code Block element, any text in an Indented Code Block element, or any text in a HTML Block element.
-Similar to the reasons for excluding certain parts of the Link Reference Definition element from triggering this rule (see last section), the text in these areas have special meaning which may include the presence of any space characters.
+Like the reasons for excluding certain parts of the Link Reference Definition element from triggering this rule (see last section), the text in these areas have special meaning which may include the presence of any space characters.
 Note that while an entire Indented Code Block element